The Secret of Devkaali: Reception

 Kusumika Das of Times Now rated the film three out of five stars and wrote, "Despite a few pacing issues and moments of melodrama, the film succeeds in delivering a meaningful message wrapped in folklore."
 Giving the same rating, Ganesh Aaglave of Firstpost wrote, "The Secret of Devkaali scores high due to its brilliantly executed climax and star performances".
+The film had a limited theatrical release and performed poorly at the box office, collecting approximately ₹0.25 crore in India.